 Leadership has little to do with controlling its team.
-Instead, leadership employs a strategy that is based on trust and empathy.
+Instead, leadership employs a strategy that is based on emotional intelligence.

-While leadership and management mean different things, they have a lot of shared functions:
+While leadership and management mean different things, there are some personality traits that are essential for both roles.
+They also have a lot of shared functions:

-- Problem Resolution - The ability to solve problems and make decisions are both leadership and management responsibilities.
+The ability to solve problems and make decisions are both leadership and management characteristics.
 A leader may be executing that on a company-wide level, while a manager may be doing the same, but at a departmental level.

 The debate of leadership vs management will continue as long as there are organizations and groups to lead and manage.
 And while there are some clear differences between the two, there are also many similarities.

 In the end, what's most important is that you have a clear understanding of what each term means and which one best describes your role within your organization.
 With this knowledge, you can then focus on honing your skills and becoming the best leader or manager you can be!